Rocky Mount, Virginia: History

-Only seven African-American teachers "struggled with the problems of their race in their own schools."
+Only seven black American teachers "struggled with the problems of their race in their own schools."
 Around that time, a foundation was established to mark Booker T. Washington's birthplace.
 In 1952 it donated 6 acres of land on which to build a modern, four-room school for black students.
 That opened shortly before the start of Massive Resistance to school desegregation in Virginia.
 It was operated until 1966, when the U.S. Supreme Court found subsidies for segregated schools (much used by the county's white schoolchildren) to be unconstitutional.
 This structure has been adapted for use as an administrative building of the National Park Service.

 Rocky Mount's brick Municipal Building was built in 1929.
 The Works Progress Administration of the President Franklin D. Roosevelt administration built the United States Post Office in 1936, during the Great Depression.
 The county jail was built in the Art Moderne style in 1938, also a depression project.

 Investment in infrastructure was increased by the federal government.
 The town applied for funds to upgrade its sewer system.
 The New Deal project with most effects may have been work on U.S. Route 220 and state route 40 near the town.
 The WPA and prominent local businessman N. V. Angle drained a swamp and developed the land for Mary Elizabeth Park, named for Angle's wife.
 It is now maintained by the local Presbyterian church (although Angle was a Methodist).

 Before World War II, Rocky Mount's industries included a silk mill and a door and sash window factory, in addition to Angle's furniture company.

 The library, constructed in 1940, was one of ten funded by an anonymous donor in rural Virginia counties in that era.
 It now serves as an administration building.
 The county's administration building, built in 1967, is along the same street and is named for Virgil Goode Sr., former Virginia House delegate and Commonwealth's attorney.
 In 1990, local residents saved the former Norfolk and Western station.
 It has been redeveloped as a tourist information center.